drshahizan/software-engineering/proposal/submission/sec02/Beta/readme.md

 Overall, our food ordering system provides an efficient and reliable solution for customers to order food online and for restaurant owners to manage their business operations effectively

 ## 2. Background:
+  The food industry has experienced significant growth in recent years, with more people opting for the convenience of online food ordering.
+With the rise of digital technologies and the increasing number of mobile devices, customers are looking for fast and easy ways to order food from their favorite restaurants.

+Traditionally, ordering food required customers to visit a restaurant in person or call to place an order.
+This process was time-consuming and often resulted in errors in orders.
+Moreover, restaurants had to rely on manual processes to manage their orders and inventory, making it challenging to keep up with the demand.

+The development of online food ordering systems has revolutionized the way people order food.
+Customers can now browse menus, select items, and pay for their orders online, making the process more convenient and efficient.
+Additionally, restaurant owners can manage their orders and inventory more efficiently, improving their overall business operations.

+The COVID-19 pandemic has also contributed to the growth of the online food ordering industry, with many restaurants pivoting their business models to offer online ordering and delivery services.
+This has further accelerated the need for reliable and efficient food ordering systems.

+Overall, the food ordering system is a solution that addresses the growing demand for online food ordering and provides a convenient and efficient way for customers to order food and for restaurant owners to manage their operations effectively.

 ## 3. Objectives: